 - MA, Elementary Education, Loyola Marymount University, California

 - BS, International Politics, Certificate...

-Professor Bleasdale is an assistant professor and department chair of leadership studies in the School of Education.
+Professor Bleasdale is an associate professor and faculty coordinator of the Catholic Educational Leadership program in the School of Education.
 Born and raised in England by parents who were both educators, she knew at an early age that teaching was her vocation.
-She has lived and taught in the UK, the Bahamas, and now the US, and her career has been primarily in K-12 education, serving as a high school administrator focusing on equity and inclusion through personnel and student development.
+She has lived and taught in the UK, the Bahamas, and now the US, and her career has been primarily in K-12 education, serving as a high school administrator focusing on equity and inclusion through personnel and student development....

 - Fordham University, PhD Education Leadership and Policy, 2014

 - Seton Hall University, MA Administration and Supervision, 2003

 - Exeter University, P.G.C.E.,1993